sai-byui/CV-Robot/Tutorials/Start.md

 ## Starting off
 We have quite a few things you will need to install to get this all working properly.

+## What is ROS
+In my case i have decided that I will use ROS2 for much of the higher level decisions and control that the Robot Operating System can provide.
+It is an open source middleware suite basically meaning that is provides direction and communication to a connected series of devices.
+You can find more info here: https://en.wikipedia.org/wiki/Robot_Operating_System

 ## Getting ROS2 Installed

 In order to recreate our project exactly (or closely) you will need to install ROS2 on both your computer and a raspberry pi 4.